Robust deep learning-based semantic organ segmentation in hyperspectral images

-\paragraph{Outside biomedical image analysis} \ac{msi}/\ac{hsi} is applied in various fields such as biochemistry, agriculture, archaeology and especially remote sensing \cite{prasad_hyperspectral_2020}.
-However, investigation of deep learning-based semantic scene segmentation in those fields is rare \cite{khan_modern_2018}.
-The validity of existing works is very limited due to small data sets composed of only one to two images and training and testing being performed on the same data (e.g. \cite{alam_crf_2016, nalepa_towards_2020, paul_classification_2021}).
-Generally, the application of deep learning-based semantic segmentation is hampered by limitations in the available annotations \cite{vali_deep_2020}: training data is sparse and usually only several discrete pixels instead of entire images are labelled, while due to the high dimensionality of the data, large data sets would be required to avoid overfitting \cite{zhu_spectral-spatial-dependent_2021}.
-Due to the sparse annotations, most segmentation tasks in these fields are addressed via pixel-based classification (e.g. \cite{nalepa_towards_2020}) and the few existing patch-based segmentation approaches are at high risk of train-test-leakage \cite{nalepa_validating_2019}. \\
+\paragraph{Outside biomedical image analysis} \ac{msi}/\ac{hsi} is applied in various fields such as biochemistry, agriculture, archaeology and especially remote sensing \autocite{prasad_hyperspectral_2020}.
+However, investigation of deep learning-based semantic scene segmentation in those fields is rare \autocite{khan_modern_2018}.
+The validity of existing works is very limited due to small data sets composed of only one to two images and training and testing being performed on the same data (e.g. \autocite{alam_crf_2016, mughees_efficient_2016, nalepa_towards_2020, paul_classification_2021}).
+Generally, the application of deep learning-based semantic scene segmentation is hampered by limitations in the available annotations \autocite{vali_deep_2020}: training data is sparse and often only several discrete pixels instead of entire images are labelled, while due to the high dimensionality of the data, large data sets would be required to avoid overfitting \autocite{zhu_spectral-spatial-dependent_2021}.
+Due to these limitations, most segmentation tasks in these fields are addressed via pixel-based classification (e.g. \autocite{nalepa_towards_2020}) and the few existing patch-based or image-based segmentation approaches are at high risk of train-test-leakage \autocite{nalepa_validating_2019}. \\